Overview

 Source Query

-.
-The only condition is that the script must return a cursor.
+• The script must return a cursor.

 Destination Query